 'James's father was born in Henfield in the 1880s.
 James did not want to have children of his own because he did not want them undergo the racial taunts etc. which he had received.
 He was a good sportsman playing cricket and football for Henfield.
 James and his wife adopted three white children (2 girls and a boy Richard).
 One of the girls died very young.
 Richard married Eileen and the couple lived at Vinholme, London Road, Henfield, West Sussex, BN5 4JJ.'

-CWGC and "Footprints on the sands of time" by Oliver Clutton-Brock and John & Carol Edwards (family connection to Flt/Lt Sidney C Matthews) and Reg Kemp (nephew of Harold Frost) and 9 Squadron ORB and Henfield Village Museum and Henfield Cricket Club
+CWGC and "Footprints on the sands of time" by Oliver Clutton-Brock and John and Carol Edwards (family connection to Flt/Lt Sidney C Matthews) and Reg Kemp (nephew of Harold Frost) and 9 Squadron ORB and Henfield Village Museum and Henfield Cricket Club and London Gazette

 VINT, A R